aai-institute/pyDVL/docs/30-data-valuation.rst

 Core values
 ===========

 The Shapley values define a fair way to distribute payoffs amongst all participants when they form a grand coalition.
 But they do not consider the question of stability: under which conditions do all participants form the grand coalition?
 Would the participants be willing to form the grand coalition given how the payoffs are assigned, or would some of them prefer to form smaller coalitions?

 The Core is another approach to computing data values originating in cooperative game theory that attempts to ensure this stability.
 It is the set of feasible payoffs that cannot be improved upon by a coalition of the participants.

 It satisfies the following 2 properties:

 - **Efficiency**:
   The payoffs are distributed such that it is not possible to make any participant better off without making another one worse off.
-  $$\displaystyle\sum_{x_i\in D} v_u(x_i) = v_u(D)\,$$
+  $$\sum_{x_i\in D} v_u(x_i) = v_u(D)\,$$

 - **Coalitional rationality**:
   The sum of payoffs to the agents in any coalition S is at least as large as the amount that these agents could earn by forming a coalition on their own.
-  $$\displaystyle\sum_{x_i\in S} v_u(x_i) \geq v_u(S), \forall S \subseteq D\,$$
+  $$\sum_{x_i\in S} v_u(x_i) \geq v_u(S), \forall S \subseteq D\,$$

-The second property states that the sum of payoffs to the agents in any subcoalition S is at least as large as the amount that these agents could earn by forming a coalition on their own.
+The second property states that the sum of payoffs to the agents in any subcoalition $S$ is at least as large as the amount that these agents could earn by forming a coalition on their own.

 Least Core values
 ^^^^^^^^^^^^^^^^^